We get quite a number of restaurant recommendations via email. You all probably know that already.

 Service is very nice and polite but understaffed.
 There was just two waitresses working the entire floor.
 What stunned me was when they came by the tables, they kneel.
 Maybe it’s because the tables and sofa are lower than normal and they did not want to “tower” over the customer.

-Ah … remember this post I made the past few days? … About how waitresses get more tips if they briefly touch the customer or kneel next to the table?
+Ah … remember this post I made the past few days? (updated 27th Oct 2014; link to post does not exist anymore) … About how waitresses get more tips if they briefly touch the customer or kneel next to the table?
 You reckon they read chowtimes?
 LOL!

 The waitress came by several times asking if we are ready to order.